screamingpuppy/botched-L-system/README.md

 # botched-L-system
-Botched L-system - a custom theory for Exponential Idle.
+Botched L-system - a custom theory for Exponential Idle that crunches on deez nuts.